machingclee/machingclee.github.io/static/media/212-SQLStatements-Workflow.fd9d5c6b.md

 **Problems.** An error `Violation of foreign key constraint`

-**Reason.** This is because the existing data in table A has no reference to Table B (as a new table there is not data yet), therefore the reference key constraint must fail **_unless all table has no data_**.
+**Reason.** This is because the existing data in table A has no reference to Table B (as a new table there is no data yet), therefore the reference key constraint must fail **_unless all table has no data_**.

 #### Model the Problem with Real SQL Code